top of page

 Our Condition

-Paul wants to tell us what a gospel-driven life looks like, but first, he wants to remind us of our condition in Christ.
-“If then you have been raised with Christ…”, he begins (emphasis mine).
+Paul tells us what a gospel-driven life looks like, but first, he reminds us of our condition in Christ.
+He begins, “If then you have been raised with Christ…” (emphasis mine).
 Paul is not telling us what we must do in order to be raised with Christ; he’s telling us what to do because we have been raised with Christ.
-He’s making the point that our condition drives our calling, and to make the point stronger, he bookends this section by telling us who we are in Christ twice.
-“For you have died, and your life is hidden with Christ in God,” Colossians 3:3 states (emphasis mine).
-Let’s put away our checklists, because this is not about how we must make ourselves right before God; indeed, we cannot.
-Yet, we do have a calling.
-What must we do in light of who we are?
-More precisely, what do lives that are hidden in Christ look like?
+He’s making the point that our condition drives our calling.
+To make the point stronger, he bookends this section by telling us who we are in Christ—twice.
+Verse 3 says, “For you have died, and your life is hidden with Christ in God” (emphasis mine).
+We must away our checklists.
+This is not about how we make ourselves right before God; indeed, we cannot.
+And still, we do have a calling.

 Our Call

 Because we have been raised with Christ, Paul says, we are to “set our minds on things above.”
-What does that mean, though?
+What does that mean, practically?
+John Piper answers helpfully in his article, Setting Our Minds on Things Above in Summer:

-“[Things of earth are all a] prelude to the real drama of heaven.
+[Things of earth are all a] prelude to the real drama of heaven.
 It is a foretaste of the real banquet.
-It is a video preview of the reality of what the eternal summer will be like when ‘the city has no need of sun or moon to shine upon it, for the glory of God is its light, and its lamp is the Lamb’ (Revelation 21:23).”
+It is a video preview of the reality of what the eternal summer will be like when "the city has no need of sun or moon to shine upon it, for the glory of God is its light, and its lamp is the Lamb" (Revelation 21:23).

 Piper is saying that Jesus is in the details of our daily lives.
 “Things above” are things pertaining to the beauty of Jesus.
-Colossians 3:1-3, then, calls us to live in such a way that Christ can be seen in us, and we would worship him in the details of our lives.
+Colossians 3:1-3, then, calls us to live in such a way that Christ can be seen in us, as we worship him in the details of our lives.
 It is a call not to ultimately treasure the things of earth, but—as Piper goes on to say—to “see the Light beyond the campfire.”
-To acknowledge that everything exists for God’s glory, and so, to glorify him in everything we do.
+To acknowledge that everything exists for God’s glory, and so, to glorify Him in everything we do.

 Because we have already been raised with Christ, believers, this call is attainable.
-Because our lives are hidden with Christ, “who is our life,” we are already counted righteous even as we struggle daily to obey Paul’s exhortation.
+Because our lives are hidden with Christ, “who is our life,” we are already counted righteous, even as we struggle daily to obey Paul’s exhortation.
 Because we are seated with Jesus in the heavenly places, we have been given access to the source from which we must draw our strength to live out Paul’s charge—God himself.
 Best of all, our union with Christ guarantees that we can never be disconnected from this source of power.

 We need only ask, and God will again breathe gospel-driven life into us, by his Holy Spirit, empowering us to set our minds on things above.